andysign/for-crowdemotion/README.md

 From the output json object the *isoCode* will need to be used later.

+One can call the api to update the project and change the country code by using a data object like: `{ "lineItems": [ { "countryISOCode": "US", "extLineItemId": "lineItem001" } ] }`

 ---

 #### Projects - Update Project BasedOn extProjectId